dimecoin/CoreWars/README.md

 * databytes (db) should be added.

 * Interfaces is ulgy, needs a lot of work.
-* Keep track of cycle count
-* 0xFF instruction should have unique CPU status flag.
 * CPU Status flags should be enums

 * Allow direct edit of registers or memory?
 Might be fun.